Federally chartered corporation | 000-50231 | 52-0883107 | ||

 Total liabilities

-Fannie Mae stockholders’ equity (deficit):
+Fannie Mae stockholders equity (deficit):

-Total Fannie Mae stockholders’ deficit
+Total Fannie Mae stockholders deficit/non-GAAP fair

 Total deficit